How to become an extra

 The money is incredible and you only need to do a couple of days of filming and you essentially make the same as someone who has a part-time job.

-It's that flexibility that makes this a great side-hustle – it's perfect for fitting around full-time studies.
-Read on to learn how to land the plum roles!
+It's that flexibility that makes this a great side hustle – it's perfect for fitting around full-time studies.
+Read on to learn how to become an extra!

 For Amelia Holder, a student at Roehampton University, being an extra is never dull – her first role involved running away from explosions!
 She says the work can be "tiring, exciting, interesting… fun, vibrant and definitely good for meeting new people".